Heart Transplant: Mark Zehren

 While time is always of the essence in organ transplantation, it quickly became the focal point in Mark's case.
 Less than two months after being listed, the pumping efficiency of his heart dropped to an all time low.
 Mark was admitted to Aurora St. Luke's Medical Center to remain hospitalized while waiting for a transplant.
 On January 24, he called a lawyer to write his will.
 His heart stopped the following evening.

 Placing a balloon pump on his heart, the medical team at St. Luke's was able to get Mark's heart going again.
 That evening, Francis Downey, MD, another transplant surgeon, implanted a "left ventricular assist device (LVAD) into Mark's chest to provide long term support to Mark's heart while he awaited transplantation.
 Mark was discharged from St. Luke's on February 19, following rehabilitation to get used to the LVAD.

 On the evening of July 9, 1999, Linda Menzia, RN, Mark's transplant coordinator at St. Luke's, called him with the incredible news that a heart was available.
-The next day, Dr. Tector and David Kress, MD, another transplant surgeon, performed the transplant, and within two weeks, after a relatively smooth recovery in the hospital, Mark was home in Lomira with a new heart.
+The next day, his transplant surgeons performed the transplant, and within two weeks, after a relatively smooth recovery in the hospital, Mark was home in Lomira with a new heart.
 Less than two months later, he golfed with his friends in a Labor Day weekend tournament.